jimmymarks/jimmymarks.github.io/websites.md

   - images: images/websites/sciencemag.png
     title: Science Magazine
     url: http://www.sciencemag.org
-    description: I was a apart of the development team that combined the leading scientific journal news site in the nation with career features and curated topics from scientific editors.
+    description: I was a part of the development team that combined the leading scientific journal news site in the nation with career features and curated topics from scientific editors.
 Two years of work culminated in a site that is steadily gaining new readers across a variety of countries, through a number of channels and on a wide array of devices.
-    media: Drupal, PatternLab
+    media: Drupal (7 and 8), Wordpress, Adobe Creative Cloud Apps (Illustrator, Photoshop, etc.), Adobe DTM, Node.js, Gulp, Jekyll, PatternLab, UXPin, OmniGraffle, Invision
     live: y
   - images: images/websites/strata.png
     title: Strata